23 March 2025

 I’ve had the privilege of interviewing dozens of amazing astronauts and, while their missions and motivations always differ, one experience unites them all.
 The profound, emotional impact of seeing Earth from orbit.

 A one-degree temperature rise?
 A few millimeters of sea level?
-These sound trivial – until they flood your home, destroy your crops, or make communities unlivable.
+These sound trivial – until they flood your home, destroy your crops or make communities unlivable.

-I believe fiction can bridge the gap between scientific consensus and human experience.
-It can show, not tell.
-It makes climate change real – not in charts or headlines but in lived, personal stories.
+A novel can show not tell.
+It can make the consequences climate change real – not in charts or headlines but in lived, personal stories.
+So that’s why I’ve written a thrilling speculative fiction novel.

-‘Flood Waters Down’ sees the Fens of eastern England vividly reshaped by the effects of anthropogenic climate change, societal fracture and greed.
+Flood Waters Down sees the Fens of eastern England vividly reshaped by the effects of anthropogenic climate change, societal fracture and greed.
 It’s not dystopian just for dramatic effect.
 It’s grounded in science and extrapolated from today’s trajectory.

 We say we understand the climate crisis.
 But do we feel it?